Authenticate with Azure Container Registry from Azure Kubernetes Service

 - Azure CLI version 2.7.0 or later

-To avoid needing an Owner, Azure account administrator, or Azure co-adminstrator role, you can use an existing managed identity to authenticate ACR from AKS.
+To avoid needing an Owner, Azure account administrator, or Azure co-administrator role, you can use an existing managed identity to authenticate ACR from AKS.
 For more information, see Use an Azure managed identity to authenticate to an Azure container registry.

 Create a new AKS cluster with ACR integration